Buddleja forrestii and

 Open full size image in a new window

-From my experience of growing several different forms of each species, being able to closely examine the plants, and the results of several crossing experiments, I would agree with Leeuwenberg: there is little justification for dividing either species-group into a greater number.
+From my experience of growing several different forms of each species, being able to closely examine the plants, and the results of several crossing experiments, I can see the reasons for reducing many species names to synonyms.
 Two specimens that may appear rather different can share significantly more similarity on closer examination.
+However, it is not clear-cut and there might be some justification for reinstating some species.

-It can be confusing though: two specimens from different species may be superficially more similar to one another than to members of their own species.
-The tendency to self-fertility and the opposite propensity for hybridisation, and hence the possibility of plants intermediate between the two species, complicate matters still further.
-However, I hope to show below that this can be untangled and the species can be reliably distinguished.
+Identifiction of these species can be confusing: two specimens from different species may be superficially more similar to one another than to members of their own species.
+The tendency to self-fertility and localised populations of a single type, and the opposite propensity for hybridisation, and hence the possibility of intermediates between the two species, complicate matters still further.
+However, I hope to show below that this can be untangled and these two species can be reliably distinguished.

-Their horticultural merit may be somewhat debatable, requiring space and tending to a rangy habit.
-However, these two species offer the gardener something more exotic than the familiar cultivars, whilst being only a little more challenging to grow.
-The requirements of these species are not dissimilar: full sun is best, but because they evolved at altitude they don’t like to be too hot; they need a humus-rich soil which is moisture retentive in summer and well-drained in winter, and they're not fussy about pH.
-Shelter them from the harshest winds and avoid planting in frost pockets.
+Their horticultural merit may be somewhat debatable, as they require space and tend to a rangy, messy habit.
+However, these species offer the gardener something more exotic than the familiar cultivars, whilst being only a little more challenging to grow.
+The requirements for both are similar: full sun is best, but because they evolved at altitude they don’t like to be too hot; they need a humus-rich soil which is moisture retentive in summer and well-drained in winter, and they're not fussy about pH.
+They should be sheltered from the harshest winds and and protected from the hardest frosts.
 The roots will benefit from a winter mulch which protects the soil from freezing solid.
 Plants may be killed almost to the ground in really harsh weather, but will regenerate from the hardwood if the root-ball is kept alive.

 Buddleja forrestii Diels